Amud: History

+Dr. A. G. Mathew (1956) suggests there is strong evidence that Amud was a powerful trading settlement and a slave route from Harar to Zeila:

+"Amud II was therefore a trading settlement.
+It lay between Aw Barreh and Abassa on the road from Harar to Zeila which was also the caravan route between the cities of the Upper Niger and the Gulf of Tajura.
+This was obviously a slave route and around the edge of the town there are remains of a number of large pens built roughly from stones placed loosely one upon the other without mortar; it seems probable that these were slave pens.
+Yet it is clear that Amud II was only a settlement in one part of an already ruined city (Amud I)."

 Amud is situated over 1,000 m above sea level.
 The old town contained over 200 houses, each built with stone walls and mason ranging from single room to multi-roomed courtyard houses.
 Niches were cut in the walls for storage, and they were roofed with brushwood laid over wooden rafters.
 The mosques were more ambitiously planned.

 The old section of Amud spans 25 acre and contains hundreds of ancient ruins of multi-roomed courtyard houses, stone walls, complex mosques, and other archaeological remains, including intricate colored glass bracelets and Chinese ceramics.

 According to Sonia Mary Cole, the town features 250 to 300 houses and an ancient temple.
 The temple was constructed from carefully dressed stone, and was later transformed into a mosque.
 It also features pottery lamps.
-Altogether, the building techniques, among other factors, point to a close association with Aksumite archaeological sites from the 2nd to 5th centuries AD.

 Curle in 1937 identified jars in Amud resembling honey jars still common in Harar however no longer used in Somaliland.

 Amud is home to several historic pilgrimage sites belonging to celebrated Somali Saints, the most prominent being Saint Sau, Saint Amud and Saint Sharlagamadi, some sources associate these Saints with a proto-Somali ethnic group that lived in the region, where another source associates Amud with the Harla people.
-Another source states that Amud was an Aksumite town.
 During his research in the area, the historian G.W.B.
 Huntingford noticed that whenever a historic site had the prefix Aw in its name (such as the ruins of Awbare and Awbube), it denoted the final resting place of a local Saint.
 The patron Saint Amud is buried in the vicinity of the ancient town.